 Career Services provides career advising and support for students from every discipline at Harvard GSD.
 We provide students with resources to explore career options, connections with employment opportunities and advice on every phase of the job search process.

 GSD students can meet individually with a career counselor to review career options, revise a resume or cover letter, plan a job search strategy, and practice interview skills.
-Students may log in to their CREATE account to schedule an appointment.
+Current students may log in to their CREATE account to schedule an appointment.

 Topics include Effective Interviewing and Negotiation Skills, How to Work a Career Fair, The Art of Networking, Developing Your Design Sheets and Portfolio, Job Search Strategies for International Students.